On The Way

 Then Rabbi Mendel told this story:

-Rabbi Yisrael of Koznitz replied: "Yes, Wisdom does not look for you at stopping points.
-She meets you along your path, on your way, as you toil and strive."
+Rabbi Yisrael of Koznitz replied: 'Yes, Wisdom does not look for us at stopping points.
+She meets us along our path, on our way, as we toil and strive.'

 At this, Rabbi Mendel asked his disciple, "Do you now consider how long to remain in one place?
 Will one two-hour seminar suffice?
 Or a semester's worth of seminars?
-Will one degree be sufficient?
+Will one education degree or one training certificate be sufficient?
 Is it even necessary?
-While pondering such immediate questions, be open to life's larger story.
-In the turning from one brief sojourn to the next, consider the whole of life, the whole of one's being, and balance the generals with the particulars.
-You can perhaps illuminate many possible ways while finding your own particular path.
+While pondering such singular, immediate questions, be open to the larger quandary.
+In the turning from one brief sojourn to the next, consider the whole of life, the whole of one's being.
+Balance the particulars with the general.
+You can illuminate many possible ways while treading your particular path.
 You can know God without knowing all that God knows.
-We should delight that Wisdom is acquainted with this knowledge."
+We should delight that this knowledge is contained within all-encompassing Wisdom."